redhead2022/restaurant-Agate/README.md

 - SCSS.

 This website is my first project.
-The project is flexible and users can use it on all devices.
+The project is flexible and users can use it on all your devices.

 Enjoy viewing!